duducosmos/streamlit_admin/README.md

 # Basic Authenticator for Streamlit Using Database

-Loggin system based on pydal to connect Database
+Loggin system based on pydal to connect Database.
+First user is Admin.

 Usage Example